 The treatment of a cleft lip or cleft palate usually involves at least one procedure performed by an oral and maxillofacial surgeon.
-Our doctors, Charles Stone, DDS, and Brian Stone, DDS, MD, understand that the patient and their parents are an important part of the care team, and our staff will work hand in hand with the pediatrician and other specialists to form the best plan for every child.
+Our doctors understand that the patient and their parents are an important part of the care team, and our staff will work hand in hand with the pediatrician and other specialists to form the best plan for every child.

 Cleft lip and cleft palate are two separate conditions that can develop during early pregnancy when the two sides of a baby’s face start to meet.
 Cleft lip surgeries differ from cleft palate treatments, which tend to be more involved, although it is possible to have both a cleft lip and a cleft palate at the same time.
 We’ve provided some additional information below about how oral surgeons help treat each of these conditions.